In the photo: Viktor Stashevskiy in the courtroom

 Investigating:

-Investigation Office of Russian Federal Security Office for the Republic of Crimea and the city of Sevastopol
+Investigative Department of the FSB Directorate of Russia for the Republic of Crimea and the City of Sevastopol

 Articles of Criminal Code of Russian Federation: